 It is important that all of those working directly with children and young people on a regular basis have an adequate ‘enhanced’ DBS check in place.
 This applies to volunteers and paid staff.
 Our team offers DBS checks through the Nottinghamshire Disclosure and Barring Service.

 We support with the entire process, including applying for a DBS check, ID checking, and one to one support with the online system if required.
 If you require support with accessing a DBS check, please contact us for more information and prices.

-As part of Nottinghamshire County Council's Youth Service, our training team offers a range of ‘Youth Work’ based training to voluntary sector organisations.
+Our team offers a range of ‘youth work’ based training to voluntary sector organisations.

 Prices and availability vary, so please contact us for more information.

 Part of the support available is guidance on effective committee/project management.
 We can offer a range of guidance on all the following areas: